(a) General Rule. If, upon an initial review of an application filed under these rules and of any other related information

 the applicant to request in writing, within thirty (30) days of the denial, a hearing before the Board.

 (b) Hearing.
-Within 30 days after receipt of the request of an applicant for a hearing under this Rule the Board shall hold a
+Within 30 days after receipt of the request of an applicant for a

-hearing at which the applicant shall be present.
-The applicant may be represented by counsel at the hearing.
+applicant may be represented by counsel at the hearing.
+The Board shall not be bound by the formal

+rules of evidence and such relevant evidence may be introduced at the hearing as may be necessary

+for the Board to make a final determination upon the application.
+The burden of proof shall be on

+the applicant to establish that he or she possesses the character, fitness and general qualifications

+this Commonwealth.
+The applicant may call and examine witnesses, cross-examine adverse witnesses

+and present such evidence as is relevant to the issue before the Board.
+The Board may in its

+to inspect such portion of the record of the applicant bearing upon the issues before the Board as

+does not constitute confidential information.
+A stenographic or other verbatim record shall be made

+of any such hearing, but hearings before the Board shall not be open to the public.
 The Board shall

-not be bound by the formal rules of evidence and such relevant evidence may be introduced at the hearing as may be necessary for

-the Board to make a final determination upon the application.
-The burden of proof shall be on the applicant to establish that

-he or she possesses the character, fitness and general qualifications that are compatible with the standards expected to be

-observed by a member of the Bar of this Commonwealth.
-The applicant may call and examine witnesses, cross-examine adverse

-witnesses and present such evidence as is relevant to the issue before the Board.
-At any such hearing the applicant and his or

-her counsel shall be permitted to inspect such portion of the record of the applicant bearing upon the issues before the Board

-as does not constitute confidential information.
-A stenographic or other verbatim record shall be made of any such hearing, but

-hearings before the Board shall not be open to the public.
-The Board shall have the power to issue subpoenas for the attendance

-of witnesses and for the production of documentary evidence at the hearing.
+documentary evidence at the hearing.

 (c) Remote Hearing; Remote Testimony.
 The Board may, at its own instance or upon